Why Join the Lorenzo Lab?

 Postdoctoral scientists with a strong training in molecular biology, cell biology, imaging techniques, and mouse genetics applied to metabolism or neuroscience are strongly desired.
 It is also essential that candidates have a strong first author publication history.
 Interested applicants should email their CV and a 1-page cover letter (describing their past accomplishments, research interests and career goals), along with names and contact information of three references to me (firstname.lastname@example.org).

-If you are a graduate student looking for a rotation lab and are interested in our research, email me (firstname.lastname@example.org) to set up a time to meet.
-If you are looking for a graduate student position in the Lorenzo Lab and are not currently at UNC, you will need to apply to our umbrella Biological and Biomedical Sciences Program (BBSP).
+If you are a graduate student looking for a rotation lab and are interested in our research, email me (email@example.com) to set up a time to meet.
+If you are looking for a graduate student position in the Lorenzo Lab and are not currently at UPenn, you will need to apply to our umbrella Biomedical Graduate Studies program (BGS).
 The Lorenzo Lab is a member of the Neuroscience Graduate Group (NGG), the Cell and Molecular Biology Graduate Group (CAMB) , the Biochemistry and Molecular Biophysics Graduate Group (BMB) , the Pharmacology Graduate Group (PGG), and the Bioengineering Graduate Program.

 Undergraduates in our lab spend over 10 hours per week working on independent and/or collaborative projects, and are expected to commit to the lab until graduation.
 We give preference to sophomores and rising juniors who plan to pursue research in graduate school.
 Premed students with a genuine desire to conduct research are welcome to apply.
 Please send me (firstname.lastname@example.org) your CV, current transcript, a brief statement of why you want to do research and your plans after graduation.
 Positions for federal work-study eligible students are also available.